Horary Astrology is an accurate method for evaluating concepts related to the natural world

 Published in: Astrological Observer no. 6, March 1987

-We consider individuals as focal points capable of modulating the perception – which comes to them through the senses – of a world external to themselves.
-Ordinary consciousness can provide concrete guidelines – based on what we perceive – for moving through the space of daily life and setting expectations based on projections of current circumstances.
-However, there are cases in which ordinary consciousness, limited by a psychological event horizon, cannot anticipate the results of a course of action.
-In these circumstances, the astrological model, the paradigm of a cosmic ordering on a cyclic basis, manage to synchronise in the eyes of the observers a reality that they often fail to interpret in its potential for future development.
+Individuals are viewed as focal points capable of modulating the perception of the external world received through their senses.
+Ordinary consciousness provides tangible guidelines for navigating daily life and setting expectations based on current circumstances.
+However, there are situations where consciousness, constrained by a psychological limit, cannot predict the outcomes of a particular course of action.
+In such cases, the astrological model, an example of cosmic ordering on a cyclic basis, succeeds in aligning a reality that observers perceive but often fail to interpret regarding its potential for future development.

-In horary astrology, we approach a cosmic flow with unlimited expressive possibilities, this time following a process of expansion from a generalised perspective.
+Within the realm of horary astrology, we approach a cosmic flow with unlimited expressive possibilities, this time navigating through a vast, all-encompassing process of expansion.

-Imagine the decrease of a spiral that represents the progressive contraction of the universal creative principle embodied in the individual (yin); from there starts a new cycle that follows the inverse process of expansion (yang), representing the mind as a conceptual counterpart to the operation of human identification.
+Visualise a spiral that reflects the gradual contraction of the creative principle of the universe that is manifested in the individual, also known as yin.
+This contraction marks the beginning of a new cycle that follows an opposite expansion process known as yang, representing the mind as a conceptual equivalent to human identification.

-The trend of this hourly methodology is, in the first place, the preference given to an optional configuration of the question; in fact, it is presented in the generalised form: “What will be the result of…?”.
-It is not a question of prophetically determining the result of an action; what we emphasise is a generalised look at the action’s future direction if the act itself is taken.
-So the horary horoscope is valid when we transfer the emphasis from the ideal plane to that of potential.
-It is a momentary exit from the existential situation’s deadlock to evaluate one’s adherence to the event, re-entering it – or choosing to re-enter it – if there is a general agreement between the individual’s potential destiny and the event itself.
+The horary methodology trend prioritises an optional question configuration, typically phrased as “What will be the result of…?”.
+The method doesn’t involve predicting an action’s outcome but rather emphasises a generalised overview of the action’s future direction if it is taken.
+This approach is valid when the focus shifts from the ideal to the potential plane, providing a momentary exit from the existential situation’s deadlock to evaluate one’s adherence to the event.
+Re-entering the situation is an option if there is a general agreement between the individual’s potential destiny and the event itself.

-The moment when the idea and the client’s free conscience interact is significant.
-At this point, the client decides to ask the astrologer for guidance.
-The astrologer draws up an astrological chart for the moment the question is asked : the vision leaves the field of probabilities to enter the realm of possibilities.
-Measuring the adherence between the idea and its potential for realisation is the essence of simplicity.
-If the planet lord of the House that rules the question and the planetary ruler of the opposite House form a positive Ptolemaic aspect (conjunction, sextile and trine), the answer is affirmative; if the aspect is negative (square and opposition), the answer invalidates the expectations.
-If a minor aspect is formed (semi-sextile or quincunx), a progressive regression to native interpretative methods takes place, including analysing the characteristics of the planets, aspects, etc.
+The pivotal moment is when an idea and the client’s conscience interact.
+At this point, the client seeks an astrologer’s guidance.
+The astrologer draws up an astrological chart when the question is asked , evaluating how closely the idea adheres to its potential for realisation.
+The method is the essence of simplicity; if the planet lord of the House that governs the question and the planetary ruler of the opposite House form a positive Ptolemaic aspect (conjunction, sextile and trine), the answer is affirmative.
+Negative aspects (square and opposition) invalidate expectations.
+If a minor aspect is formed (semi-sextile or quincunx), a progressive regression to natal interpretative methods takes place, including analysing planet characteristics, aspects, and more.

-Of course, it’s not always that simple; but the amount of interpretative and methodological nuances would go beyond the boundaries imposed on our work.
-However, the fundamental aspect of horary astrology is the correlation between planets of opposite houses.
-Here a geocentric planetary reality assigns a symbolic order to a possibility in space and time specified by the hourly domification.
-It is a relationship that presupposes an equatorial frame of reference as the basis of judgment rather than an ecliptic motion.
-It is a link between different orders of magnitude, in which the faster movement of the Earth’s rotation is due to the specificity of the relevant moment, whether or not it adheres to the solar system’s ordering model.
-Considering the House as opposed to the one that regulates the hourly issue as a basis of interaction is a symbolic vehicle capable of directly penetrating the potential of one’s line of action.
-The symbolism of opposition is, in fact, the one that best lends itself to representing the culmination of expectations and hopes.
+The intricacies of horary astrology are not always straightforward, as there are numerous interpretative and methodological details to consider.
+However, at its core, horary astrology relies on the relationship between planets in opposite houses.
+This relationship is determined by a geocentric planetary reality, which assigns a symbolic order to a specific moment in time as determined by hourly domification.
+This framework presupposes an equatorial reference point for judgment rather than relying on ecliptic motion.
+It is a link between different orders of magnitude, in which the faster movement of the Earth’s rotation is analogous to the specificity of the relevant moment, whether or not it adheres to the solar system’s ordering model.
+By considering the House opposite the one that governs the horary issue, one can gain insight into potential courses of action.
+The symbolism of opposition is, in fact, particularly useful in representing the culmination of expectations and hopes.